 13. Cashew Blue Cheese

 Yes, this is real!
-This vegan version of Blue Cheese is made with cashews.
+This vegan version of Cashew Blue Cheese by Carla Rendon and Jessica Ruiz is made with cashews.
 It’s soft, spreadable, and tangy perfect for serving on crackers with grapes on the side.
 The “moldy cheese” look is achieved by mixing some of the cashew cheese with dry herbs and spirulina, for a true blue color.
 This appetizer is guaranteed to blow your guests away.

 14. Smoked Coconut Gouda

 This Smoked Coconut Gouda by Somer McCowan will satisfy your need for a nut-free vegan cheese that melts, stretches, slices, and grates.
 You can use it to top pizzas, eat it with crackers, or pair it with one of the sandwiches on this list for some extra-smoky goodness.
 This stuff might make you swoon over how satisfyingly melty it is.

 15. Cashew Dill Mozzarella

 Source: Cashew Dill Mozzarella

 While you can certainly make a tasty lasagna or panini without the use of cheese, once you’ve tried this Cashew Dill Mozzarella by Kirsten Kaminski, you will be adding it to everything!
 This dairy-free cheese is made from protein-rich cashews, given a subtly sweet undertone from dill, and is incredibly stretchy thanks to tapioca.
 Melt this cheese on pizza, in a grilled cheese, or simply enjoy it with some crackers!

 16. Herbed Soft Cashew Cheese